osita-sunday-nnyigide/Pras_Server/README.md

 Then open VcXsrv from your taskbar (you should send the icon to taskbar for easy access).
 Note that VcXsrv must be open/running each time you use plotting tools in WSL

-Bear in mind that PRAS uses a particular name for the output file and will automatically remove the file during another run.
-To process multiple files at the same time, concatenate the file name with PRAS dafault name in the appropriate .py file in your installation folder.
-Alternatively you can download the whole PRAS source code at https://www.protein-science.com/ and modify the software as deemed fit before installation.

 PRAS has been peer reviewed and published.
 Please cite PRAS as:

 O.S.
 Nnyigide, T.O.
 Nnyigide, S.G.
 Lee, K. Hyun.
 Protein Repair and Analysis Server: A Web Server to Repair PDB Structures, Add Missing Heavy Atoms and Hydrogen Atoms, and Assign Secondary Structures by Amide Interactions.
 J. Chem.
 Inf.
 Model., 2022, 62, 4232–4246.

 ## License